Colorado Vincentian Volunteers

 Financial Arrangement:Room and board, medical insurance, monthly stipend.
 Student loan deferments, and forbearance (when available).
 Education Award for school loans when year is completed.

 Living Arrangements:You live in community with 8 to 10 volunteers at one of two CVV community houses in Capitol Hill near downtown Denver.

 Program Size:Twenty volunteers in two community houses.

-Application Deadline:Applications are accepted on a rolling basis.
-The priority deadline is April 1, and we process applications in the order they are received.
-Interviews begin February 1.
-Applications are accepted until all placements are filled or July 15, whichever comes first.
+Application Deadline:Applications are accepted until all placements are filled or July 15, whichever comes first.
+The priority deadline is April 1 and we process and interview applicants in the order they are received.
 Program begins in early August.
 For questions or special circumstances contact us.
 For more information visit www.covivo.org.